Emdad12/Art-work-and-museums-Analysis/README.md

 WHERE ps.sale_price > ps.regular_price;
 ```
 Output:There are no painting
--**4.Identify the paintings whose asking price is less than 50% of its regular price
+- **4. Identify the paintings whose asking price is less than 50% of its regular price**
 ```sql
 SELECT *
 FROM works w